 Sector Driven Evaluation Strategy

-ONN believes the nonprofit sector needs an evaluation system that addresses questions that really matter.
+The nonprofit sector needs an evaluation system that addresses questions that really matter.
 Fundamentally, the sector needs a system that makes it easier, more rewarding, and less stressful for nonprofits and their partners to do meaningful evaluation work.
-The materials found on this page are a start in helping to move the dialogue forward in advocating for a more prominent nonprofit role in setting the evaluation agenda.

-Follow the links below for more information on all of our resources:
+Follow the links below for more information on our resources:

 This guide is meant to help you articulate more clearly what you want to get out of an evaluation and what concerns you may have about the process.
 It is meant as a conversation starter and is a means to open up a dialogue with your stakeholders in a subject area that can be complex and difficult.
 That’s why we have developed this discussion guide.
 It provides tips about how to ask these questions in different contexts, the challenges that can come up, and what to do about them.